Pfuglo1/anemia-detection-cbc-ml/README.md

 ## 🩸 Problem Statement

-Anemia is one of the most common and globally prevalent blood disorders, affecting over **1.6 billion people** worldwide.
-Early detection is critical — especially in children and pregnant women — yet it is frequently missed in routine screenings.

-This project builds a **binary classification pipeline** on real Complete Blood Count (CBC) data to:

-- Automatically flag anemic patients from standard lab results
-- **Maximize Recall** — because a missed anemia diagnosis (False Negative) carries clinical risk
+Anemia affects over **1.6 billion people** worldwide and is frequently missed in routine screenings.
+This project builds a binary classification pipeline on real Complete Blood Count (CBC) data to automatically flag anemic patients — with a laser focus on **maximizing Recall**, because a missed diagnosis (False Negative) is a clinical risk.
-- Provide interpretable feature importance for medical trust and explainability

 **Anemia is defined as:**
 ```